MinnPost/represent-minnesota/README.md

 1. Deploy production code to Heroku by running `git push heroku master`.
 The production version deploys to https://represent-minnesota.herokuapp.com/.
 1. Deploy staging code to Heroku by pushing to the `staging` branch of this repository.
 This verison deploys at https://represent-minnesota-staging.herokuapp.com/.
-1. To update the shapefiles in the Heroku database, run `heroku run python manage.py loadshapefiles --reload` (use `--reload` when you need to reload existing shapefiles).
+1. To update the shapefiles in the Heroku database, run `heroku run python manage.py loadshapefiles --reload` (use `--reload` to reload the shapefiles).
 Currently this should only happen with the full dataset in production and not staging, since the set is too big for the free database plan.

+## Working with Django admin

+1. It can be useful to have a login for the Django admin.
+To create one locally, run `python manage.py createsuperuser`.
+To do it on Heroku, run `heroku run python manage.py createsuperuser --app represent-minnesota`.
+2. Boundaries and boundary sets can both be modified via the Django admin.